Knowing When to Quit: Probabilistic Early Exits for Speech Separation: Results and Discussion

-We find that our probabilistic likelihoods in ablations (a) and (b) achieve identical performance to training with \gls{sisnr} and \gls{upit}.
-For ablation (c) we found that per-exit permutation-invariance consistently resulted in worse performance ($-1.2$ dB for \gls{upit} and $-1.4$ dB for the mixture-likelihood); this is likely because per-exit permutation-invariance would allow the network to swap sources through the speaker attention layers, defeating much of the point of the early split architecture design.
-For ablation (d) we found that introducing ShiftNorm did not impact \gls{sisnri} performance, but did resolve the aliasing artifacts as also observed in~\autocite{parkerScalingTransformersLowBitrate2024}.
-In ablation (e) we found that increasing the number of exits from 4, 6, 12, did not worsen performance at any of the exit points, which motivated us to train larger models at the 12-exit level.
+Ablation results can be found in~\cref{table:result_ablations}.
+For ablation (a) we see that our Student t-likelihood can be used in place of \ac{sisnr} without loss of performance, even though our t-likelihood is not scale-invariant.
+Ablation (b) shows that a simpler normal likelihood results in worse reconstruction performance in terms of \ac{sisnr}, possibly due to not log-scaling the error as both \ac{sisnr} and the t-likelihood do.
+Ablation (c) reveals that permuting consecutive early exits together is crucial for stable joint training of early exits, likely because per-exit permutation-invariance would allow the network to swap sources through the speaker attention layers, defeating much of the point of the early split architecture design.
+In ablations (d) and (e) we found that increasing the number of exits from 4 to 6 or 12 did not worsen performance at any of the exit points, which motivated us to train larger models at the 12-exit level.
+We also see in ablation (f) that additional finetuning with 4-second audio does not increase performance.

-We show the performance of our models in~\cref{table:result_comparison} compared with other SOTA methods, and in~\cref{fig:compute_pareto} we plot performance in \gls{sisnri} as a function of GMAC/s, showing how \gls{this} models can scale their compute dynamically while remaining competitive on WSJ0-2Mix.
-In~\cref{fig:calibration} we plot calibration curves \autocite{wang2023calibration} for the WSJ0-2Mix training and test set, showing that while \gls{this} is well-calibrated in the training data there exists a significant gap between train and test conditions.
+We further investigate the use of the \ac{this} architecture the DNS2020 dataset by treating the speech enhancement task as a source separation, where we predict both the clean speech and noise signals as separate sources.
+Surprisingly, as seen in~\cref{table:result_comparison_dns}, this leads to very competitive performance after accounting for total \ac{gmacs} even though our model also explicitly recovers the noise signal while other methods do not, with our smaller PRESS-12 (M) model configuration matching the ZipEnhancer~\autocite{WangZipenhancer2025} method in terms of \ac{sisnri} using substantially less compute.

+We also experiment with evaluating our exit-SNR condition in~\cref{fig:regret_pareto}, at 3 different target levels by varying the confidence threshold $p$, and measuring the one-sided regret of our exit condition, i.e. the difference between the achieved exit-SNR and the target level, or 0 if the exit-SNR exceeded the target.
+We see that using our early exit strategy closely matches the oracle strategy at the appropriate confidence level.